-Personalisation is a key strategic theme at NBS, as such initiatives to ensure all students experience an individualised student journey are embedded into the fabric of your course at NBS.
+Personalisation is a key strategic theme at NBS, as such initiatives to ensure all students develop an individualised student journey are embedded into the fabric of your course at NBS.
 The aim of the approach is to provide you with a range of opportunities and experiences to ensure you have the edge over others in the job market and you develop in ways that are valuable to you as an individual.
-You will be allocated an Academic Mentor at the very start of your course, your mentor's role is to support you to understand your individualised needs, and design and implement an approach to learning that works best for you.
+You will be allocated an Academic Mentor at the start of your course, your mentor's role is to support you to understand your individualised needs, and design and implement an approach to learning that works best for you.
 By taking advantage of the myriad of learning opportunities on offer at NBS and across NTU, you will be encouraged to tailor your learning experience and broader university experience to get the most, personally and professionally, from your time at University.

-Personalisation and the support of an Academic Mentor is embedded through the core thread of personal and professional development modules you will study at each level of your course (Personal and Academic Development in the first year, Employment and Enterprise in your second year and Leadership and Employability in your final year).
+Personalisation and the support of an Academic Mentor is embedded through the Developing Professional Impact module.
 Academic mentors use a tool called the Student Dashboard which records your grade profile, and tracks your attendance and engagement on the course to help frame discussions with you and help to provide the support you need to excel on the course and fulfil your potential.
-With the support of your Academic Mentor you are encouraged to select from the wealth of continuing professional development (CPD) opportunities on offer including life and career-enhancing work and work-like experiences, summer schools abroad, conferences, challenges and competitions.
+With the support of your Academic Mentor you are encouraged to select from the wealth of continuing professional development (CPD) opportunities on offer including life and careerenhancing work and work-like experiences, summer schools abroad, conferences, challenges and competitions.
 Your Academic Mentor will also signpost you to other sources of support across the university commensurate with your individual needs.

 The objective of the personalisation programme is to optimise the student experience and help you to succeed academically and in your future career.